metalevel-tech/exc-php-simple-mvc-v1/README.md

 sed -r '/^(-- |$)/d' sample_db_remove.sql | sudo mysql
 ```

-According to the documentation these comments shouldn't make a problem, but in my case the do.
+According to the documentation these comments shouldn't make a problem, but in my case they do.

 ### References about MySQL